+Glasgow's Geodiversity

-Glasgow's Geodiversity K Whitbread1, S Arkley1 and D Craddock2 1British Geological Survey, 2 Glasgow City Council You may not consider a city the best place to see interesting geology, but think again!
+K Whitbread1, S Arkley1 and D Craddock2 1British Geological Survey, 2 Glasgow City Council You may not consider a city the best place to see interesting geology, but think again!
 The city of Glasgow was, quite literally, built on its geology - it may even have been named after one of its rocky features.
-The geological history of the Glasgow area can be read in the rocks and sediments exposed within the city, from the streams to the buildings and bridges.
+The geological history of the Glasgow area can be read in the rocks and sediments exposed within the city, from the streams to the buildings and bridges. rbarnet

-In 2013 the British Geological Survey conducted a Geodiversity Audit of the City of Glasgow for Glasgow City Council to identify and describe the best geological features in the city
+In 2013 the British Geological Survey conducted a Geodiversity Audit of the City of Glasgow for Glasgow City Council to identify and describe the best geological features in the city area.
+Here we take you on a tour of some of the sites....

-Newlands Glen

-Quarrying and building stone Sandstones in the Carboniferous sedimentary rocks in the Glasgow area were commonly quarried for building stone.
-Many former quarries have been infilled, but the 'dressed' faces of worked sandstone, with 'tool' marks still
+As well as the local 'blonde' sandstone, red sandstone, granite and other rocks from across Scotland have been used in many of the historic buildings and as in this bridge across Quarrying and building stone Sandstones in the Carboniferous sedimentary rocks in the Glasgow area were commonly quarried for building stone.
+Many former quarries have been infilled, but the 'dressed' faces of worked sandstone, with 'tool' marks still visible, can be seen in some road cuttings, such as the one below in the Upper Limestone Formation at

-Glasgow

-CITY COUNCIL

 Fossil Forests In Carboniferous times, forests of Lycopod 'trees' grew on a swampy river floodplain.
 In places the stumps of Lycopods, complete with roots, have been preserved.
 At Fossil Grove, a 'grove' of fossilised Lycopod stumps was excavated in the Limestone Coal Formation during mining.
 The fossils were preserved in-situ on their excavation in the late 19th century, rather than taken to a museum - one of the earliest examples of 'geoconservation' in the world!
-Another fossil stump, originally found in a mine in Nitshill, can be seen standing in Househill Park.
-Here we take you on a tour of some of the sites.... area.
+Another fossil stump, originally found in a mine in Nitshill, can be seen bridges of Glasgow, such the Kelvin gorge.
+River Kelvin, Dawsholm Park River Kelvin, Fossil Grove SSSI Botanic Gardens Victoria Park Possil Road Seven Lochs Wetland Park River Kelvin, Aquaduct Belmont Street M8 Gartcraig Road Bridge Necropolis Bellahouston Park Newlands Glen Levern